Judge Jerubial Gideon Dorman House

 Judge Jerubial Gideon Dorman House, also known as the Dorman House, is a historic home located at Clinton, Henry County, Missouri.
 It was built in 1852, and is two-story, central passage plan, brick I-house with Greek Revival and Gothic Revival style design elements.
-It has a side gable roof and a full-width front porch.
+It has a side gable roof and a small Greek Revival porch.

 It was listed on the National Register of Historic Places in 1983.